d2s/Documentation/docs/DIYNAS.md

 ## Encrypt sensitive information

 I am also observant of not storing personal and sensitive information unsecured at off site locations.
 There are several solutions to encrypt data.
 One is creating a secure folder or volume.
 Almost all OS supports [encrypted file systems](https://en.wikipedia.org/wiki/Filesystem-level_encryption) today.
-Another is to encrypt files containing personal and sensitive information (as tax reports).
-I am using the last one and encrypt files by using [GPG](https://en.wikipedia.org/wiki/GNU_Privacy_Guard).
+Another solution is to encrypt files containing personal and sensitive information (as tax reports).
+I am encrypting files by using [GPG](https://en.wikipedia.org/wiki/GNU_Privacy_Guard).
 I also encrypt files containing sensitive information in case my MacBook is **compromised** (hopefully not likely to happen due to precautions).

 I have **not** tested rsync on encrypted folders or volumes.
 I am quite sure it works, but I do not know how effective rsync is when there are changes within the encrypted folder or volume.